GregSutcliffe/hubot_notify/README.md

-# foreman_plugin_template
+# hubot_notify

-Readme goes here
+A simple plugin to send and HTTP message (via POST) to a webservice (hubot) for reposting to IRC

 # Installation:

+Add to Gemfile as usual

 # Usage

+Edit host_extensions.rb and change the web uri as appropriate

 # Copyright

-[Update copyright accordingly.
-GPLv3 is used as Foreman itself is.]

-Copyright (c) 2012-2013 Red Hat Inc.
+Copyright (c) 2012-2013 Greg Sutcliffe

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by